 Have you ever thought about what your life will be like once you kiss your day job goodbye?
 Maybe you want to transition to something you can do from home.
 If that’s the case, you may have asked yourself, “I wonder if I should start a blog?”
+This post will walk you through the different types of blogs, reasons blogging may be for you, and free and paid resources to consider as you start your blogging journey.

 This post contains affiliate links.
 That means that if you make a purchase through the link I get a small commission at no charge to you.